anoncam/big-bang/docs/developer/package-integration/package-integration-pipeline.md

 ## Package Pipeline

 Pipelines provide rapid feedback to changes in our Helm chart as we develop and should be put in place as early as possible.
-Big Bang has a [generic pipeline](https://repo1.dso.mil/platform-one/big-bang/pipeline-templates/pipeline-templates/-/blob/master/templates/package-tests.yml) that we can reuse for packages.
+Big Bang has [a few different pipelines](https://repo1.dso.mil/platform-one/big-bang/pipeline-templates/pipeline-templates/-/tree/master/pipelines) that we can use for packages.

+- bigbang-package
+- sandbox
+- third-party

 1. The pipeline **requires** that all images are stored in either Iron Bank (`registry1.dso.mil`) or Repo1 (`registry.dso.mil`).
 In some cases, you may be able to substitute images already in Iron Bank for the ones in the Helm chart.
 For example, images for `curl`, `kubectl` or `jq` can use `registry1.dso.mil/ironbank/big-bang/base`.
 If you have not already submitted your containers to Iron Bank, [start the process](https://repo1.dso.mil/dsop/dccscr/-/blob/master/README.md).
 While you are working your way to Iron Bank approval, you can temporarily put the images in `registry.dso.mil` for development by doing the following: